Auto Loans for Bad Credit: The Complete Guide to Getting Approved

 How Bad Credit Affects Your Rate

-Bad credit signals higher risk to lenders, resulting in higher interest rates and potentially stricter loan terms.
-Lenders compensate for this increased risk by charging more interest, which translates to a higher total cost of the loan.
-According to data from the CFPB, borrowers with scores below 600 pay an average of $5,800 more in interest over the life of a five-year auto loan compared to those with excellent credit.
+Bad credit shows lenders a greater risk, leading to higher interest rates and possibly tougher loan conditions.
+Lenders make up for this extra risk by charging more in interest, which means a bigger overall cost for your loan.
+Data from the CFPB shows people with scores below 600 typically pay around $5,800 more in interest on a five-year auto loan than those with good credit.

-A comparison between Lender A and Lender B illustrates this point: Lender A offers a rate of 14% APR for borrowers with a 620 credit score, while Lender B charges 19% APR.
-Over a $15,000 loan term of 60 months, the borrower with Lender B would pay significantly more in total interest.
+Looking at Lender A and Lender B makes this clear: Lender A provides a rate of 14% APR for borrowers scoring 620, while Lender B charges 19% APR.
+Over a $15,000 loan paid over 60 months, the borrower using Lender B would pay much more in total interest.

 Next Steps: Finding Your Auto Loan